germanklf/maven-m2e-codestyle/README.md

 formatter to format the code.
 It is not recommended that the `format` goal be executed inside M2E and is ignored by default.

+## JDK 8 now required

+As of version 3.0.0 JDK 8 is required to use this plugin.
+This uses Eclipse JDT 3.3.0 which also uses JDK 8.

 [1]: https://github.com/germanklf/maven-m2e-codestyle
 [2]: http://site.trajano.net/coding-standards